History of Zurich: Oppidum Zurich-Lindenhof

+Turicum

 The Roman Vicus Turicum first belonged to the province of Gallia Belgica, and to Germania superior from AD 90.
 Following Constantine's reform of the Empire in 318, the border between the praetorian prefectures of Gaul and Italy was just east of Turicum crossing the Linth between Lake Zurich and Walensee.
 Roman Turicum was not fortified, but there was a small garrison at the tax-collecting point, set up not exactly on the border, but downstream of Lake Zurich, where the goods entering Gaul were loaded onto larger ships.
 South of the castle, at the location of the St. Peter church, there was a temple to Jupiter.
 The earliest record of the town's name is preserved on a 2nd-century tombstone found in the 18th century on Lindenhof, referring to the Roman castle as "STA(tio) TUR(i)CEN(sis)".

 The area was Christianised along with the rest of the Roman Empire, during the 4th century.
 According to legend, saints Felix and Regula were executed at the location of the Wasserkirche in 286.

 The Alamanni settled in the Swiss plateau from the 5th century, but the Roman castle persisted into the 7th century.
 The earliest manuscript mention of the settlement, as castellum turegum, describes the mission of Columban in 610.
 An 8th-century list of toponyms from Ravenna mentions Ziurichi.
 There is a legendary account of an Alamannic duke Uotila residing on, and giving his name to, the Uetliberg.